 Heavy drinkers should not attempt to quit alcohol on their own.
 If you or someone you love wants to stop using alcohol, discuss it with your family doctor or a medical professional.
 If you plan to get treatment for alcohol addiction, seek out an addiction treatment provider that can provide 24/7 medical supervision during the detox process.

 military, veterans and first respondersHow We Treat Alcohol Addiction

 Canadian Health Recovery Centre (CHRC) challenges the traditional treatment models used by most addiction treatment centres in Ontario.
-We focus on the underlying issues and root causes that can drive addiction—and on how nutritious food can heal the body and mind (orthomolecular therapy).
+We focus on the underlying issues and root causes that can drive addiction.

 Our alcohol addiction recovery program is designed specifically for men.
-We provide a safe, supportive environment in which men can discuss their feelings, thoughts, and experiences without fear of judgement.
+We provide a safe, supportive environment in which you can discuss your feelings, thoughts, and experiences without fear of judgement.

 Our team uses evidence-based therapeutic approaches, including cognitive behavioural therapy (CBT), dialectical behavioural therapy (DBT), mindfulness, and other integrative therapies in our inpatient residential programs.
 We also offer concurrent mental health programs for clients struggling with depression, anxiety, and other mental health concerns.

 Through psycho-educational counselling, we help our clients understand why they use substances and how to break harmful thought patterns and behaviours.
 We use refusal training to give clients the tools and coping strategies they need to resist using alcohol.

 Call us today to learn more about our Ontario men’s alcohol rehab program for military, veterans and first responders.
 Our private treatment centre is situated on 14 wooded acres in Peterborough, the ideal setting for recovery.